dmcanally/denver-netdata/README.md

 ## Description

 This module deploys and configures netdata.
+Netdata is a system for distributed real-time performance and health monitoring.
 More can be found on netdata at [firehol/netdata](https://github.com/firehol/netdata).

 ## Setup